| ADJECTIVE SYNONYMS/OPPOSITES |

 needing a lot of time and effort |

-Keeping the garden tidy all year round can be a laborious task. |
+Keeping the garden tidy all the time can be a laborious task. |

 | SA02 |